svn2github/cytoscape/cytoscape/trunk/README.txt

    +                   this packaging ONLY happens in the deploy phase.
    +
    +---webstart/       This directoy contains a maven pom file that creates
-                       a webstart (JNLP) distribution of Cytoscape.
-The webstart bundle is not created as part of the normal maven life cycle.
-See the README.txt in that directory for instructions on building a webstart distribution.
+   +                   a webstart (JNLP) distribution of Cytoscape.
+The webstart
+   +                   bundle is not created as part of the normal maven life
+   +                   cycle.
+See the README.txt in that directory for
+   +                   instructions on building a webstart distribution.
+   +
+   +---legacy/         Contains old and currently unused test data and resources.

 III.
 Build Process